cakephp/docs/en/core-libraries/behaviors/containable.rst

 .. note::

-    If you contained the associations through the model instead, it will not honor Containable's :ref:`recursive option <containableBehavior-options>`.
+    If you contained the associations through the model instead, it will not honor Containable's :ref:`recursive option <containablebehavior-options>`.
     So if you set recursive to -1 for example for the model, it won't work::

         $this->User->recursive = -1;